mcadamm4/Delock/README.md

 - All of your documentation should be placed in the `docs` sub-directory.

-- Your project blog should be places in the `blog` sub-directory.
+- Your project blog should be placed in the `blog` sub-directory.

 4 - There is further important documentation in the `docs` directory.
 Read that next.